You are here

 Maximum tax savings

 You may deduct the full amount of your donation up to 60% of your adjusted gross income, providing tax savings if you itemize.
 You may carry forward all of your unused deduction for up to five additional years.

 Most donors make an outright gift by writing a check payable to Humboldt State University and mailing it to us.
 You may also make a cash gift using your credit card.

 Stan McNeil would like to make an immediate $15000 gift to Humboldt State University.
 Stan could write a check for this amount and earn a charitable deduction equal to $15000.
 Alternatively, Stan could make a gift using his credit card by calling us on the phone, responding to a mailing, or by donating online through our website.
 Gifts of checks and made via credit cards are considered cash gifts.

-- If Stan cannot use the entire deduction in the year of gift, he may carry the balance forward for five additional years.
+- If Stan itemizes deductions but cannot use the entire deduction in the year of gift, he may carry the balance forward for up to five additional years.